LluisCarreras/DilemmaGame/README.md

 The game is repeated several rounds.
 In every round both players make an option and receive the points accordind to both choices.
 If a player makes 3 cooperations in a row, gets a reward of 3 points, and if makes 3 defections in a row gets a penalty of 5 points.
 Every 3 rewards or every 3 penalties the number of points added or removed is increased in 1.
 The game finishes when one player gets 10 or more points more than the other player, with a minimum of 50 points.

+The code for this game is Python 3.